Corey Brewer: Philadelphia 76ers (2019)

 On January 15, 2019, Brewer signed a 10-day contract with the Philadelphia 76ers.
 On January 25, he signed a second 10-day contract with the 76ers.
 Following the expiration of his second 10-day contract, the 76ers parted ways with Brewer, deciding not to sign him for the rest of the season.

 Sacramento Kings (2019–2020)

 On February 8, 2019, Brewer signed a 10-day contract with the Sacramento Kings.
 He went on to sign a second 10-day contract on February 18, and a rest-of-season contract on February 28.
-After spending the whole of the 2019–20 NBA season (before it was suspended) as a free agent, Brewer re-signed with the Kings on June 23, 2020 prior to the planned resumption of the season.
+After spending the whole of the 2019–20 NBA season (before it was suspended) as a free agent, Brewer re-signed with the Kings on June 23, 2020, prior to the planned resumption of the season.

+BIG3 Basketball (2022-Present)

+In 2022, Brewer joined the Big 3 basketball league, a 3-on-3 half-court basketball league.
+Going into the new season in 2026, he is a part of the Houston Rig Hands.
+Previously, Brewer played with many other teams, and in 2024, while playing for Bivouac, he won a championship.
+He plays in the league while still coaching for the New Orleans Pelicans and has shown no indication that he will retire from the league.

 Coaching career

 On November 16, 2020, the New Orleans Pelicans announced that they had hired Brewer as a player development coach, at the same time announcing his retirement from the NBA.

+On September 27, 2024, Brewer was promoted to assistant coach by the Pelicans.